jtovarro/ocp-secured-integration/README.md

 ### 8.3. ⚖️ Pros and Cons of the External Secrets Operator

 #### ✅ Pros
-* It allows much more interaction types with the Secret Vault, like `PushSecret`s.
+* It allows much more interaction types with the Secret Vault, like `PushSecret`s, to push secrets to Vault.
-*

 #### ❌ Cons
 * The provider only supports Static Secrets.
 For dynamic secrets you need an ESO generator.
-* The OLM operator has community support
+* The OLM operator has been deprecated.
-*

 #### 💡 Other Considerations
 * Red Hat Tech Preview support is targeted for OpenShift Plus 4.19.
 See the Jira [here](https://issues.redhat.com/browse/OCPSTRAT-1539).
-*
+* As of December 2024, the way to install it is by a Helm Chart supported by the ESO team.
+* Only `ExternalSecret`, `SecretStore`, `ClusterExternalSecret` and `ClusterSecretStore`  [have v1beta1 support](https://external-secrets.io/latest/contributing/roadmap/).